NVIDIAGameWorks/kaolin/docs/modules/kaolin.ops.spc.rst

 Conversions
 ===========

 Structured point clouds can be derived from multiple sources.

-Using :func:`kaolin.ops.conversions.trianglemeshes_to_spcs` will convert batched triangle mesh models into ``octrees``.
-We can also construct ``octrees`` from unstructured point cloud data, from sparse voxelgrids or from the level set of an implicit function :math:`f(x, y, z)`.
+We can construct ``octrees``
+from unstructured point cloud data, from sparse voxelgrids or from the level set of an implicit function :math:`f(x, y, z)`.